GiunoSheetDev/project-horae/documentation.md

     .updateNeeds:
         updates hunger and thirst
     .setMovementStateAndSpeed:
-        based on the current state decides wether to idle, walk or run and adjusts speed accordingly .generatePath:
+        based on the current state decides whether to idle, walk or run and adjusts speed accordingly .generatePath:
         based on current movement state generates a random endPoint and creates a tuple (dx, dy) .translatePath